 Dine at an authentic Alaskan original, with a menu featuring local ingredients, great beer, and Alaska-sized portions.

 How unique is the 49th State?
 For starters, it’s the only brewpub restaurant here that serves Alaskan yak, in the form of a yak burger.
 Or tuck into the buffalo meatloaf, a specialty.
 Don’t miss the housemade Bavarian pretzel.
-And Fridays bring a special treat—a pig roast, with a pig from a local farm, roasted in ale and smoked over alder wood.
+If you are looking for vegan/vegetarian/gluten-sensitive options, you'll love the menu and people are loving the Buddha bowls!

 Speaking of beer, this is the place to come for it.
 The staff is 100% cicerone certified, meaning they know beer, including the proper glass for each type.
-The Solstice IPA pairs perfectly with any hearty meal; if you come for the pig roast, try the American-style white peach wheat or the German-style, gold medal-winning Smoked Marzen.
-Or sip on their flagship beer, the Golden Dahl (another gold-medal winner) which pairs well with the pretzel.
+The Solstice IPA pairs perfectly with any hearty meal; if you come for the buffalo meatloaf, try the Smо̄k.
+Or sip on their flagship beer, the Golden Dall (another gold-medal winner) which pairs well with the pretzel.
 If whiskey is more your thing, you’ll find nearly 300 choices (!), and a staff educated by a Master of Whiskey.

 Sit inside or escape outdoors into the garden, where you’ll find a replica of the Into the Wild bus; climb on board to see the memorabilia.
-After all, you’re just 20 miles from where the original bus, and this one is (much) easier to find.
-Kids can play games out here while enjoying the children’s menu and its mac & cheese and PB&Js.
+After all, you’re just 20 miles from where the original bus is, and this one is (much) easier to find.
+Kids can play games out here while enjoying the children’s menu and its mac & cheese and PB&Js, as well as locally made, organic Bambinos baby food for very young children (newborns-age 2)!

 And don’t miss the events.
 June brings the Solstice Brewfest—a 2-day festival in the campground right next to the brewery.
 Or come for Augtoberfest, a Bavarian-style festival with live music and authentic Bavarian food.
 German sausages, anyone?!